Why It Works

 Truth is, you don't even need to make fillings, a fact I learned when I ate the above pepper jack version all by itself and felt thoroughly satisfied.

 Beyond the four cheeses I worked with, I imagine many other hard or semi-hard cheeses would also work here, so the variations of cheeses and fillings could be endless—I'm imagining a world filled with crispy cheese tacos stuffed with just about anything.
 Personally, my crispy cheese taco to-do list includes esquites, chile verde, chicken tinga, ground beef, beef barbacoa, lamb barbacoa, skirt steak, and...well, I could go on, but I think that'll keep me busy for a while.

 4 ounces grated parmesan, Manchego, Cheddar, or other hard or semi-hard cheese

 Arrange 1/2 ounce of cheese on one side of a nonstick skillet in a 5- by 2-inch rectangle.
 Turn heat to medium-low.
 When cheese begins to melt, place 1 tortilla on top of cheese so that roughly half the cheese is covered by the tortilla.

 Let cheese cook until it turns an even golden brown color.
 Remove pan from heat and let stand until cheese cools and firms up slightly.

 Carefully slide a thin spatula under cheese and remove tortilla from pan.
-Fill as desired (see note) and serve immediately.
+Fill as desired (see notes) and serve immediately.
 Repeat with remaining cheese and tortillas.

-Crispy Cheese Tacos can be filled with all sorts of fillings.
-Some ideas include carnitas; chile verde; chicken tinga; seasoned ground beef; beef barbacoa; or making a breakfast taco with scrambled eggs and either pico de gallo or salsa verde.
+Crispy cheese tacos can be filled with all sorts of fillings.
+Some taco variations include carnitas; chile verde; chicken tinga; seasoned ground beef; beef barbacoa; or making a breakfast taco with scrambled eggs and either pico de gallo or salsa verde.

 |Nutrition Facts (per serving)|